Thresholds of Queen covers: Computation of Queen cover via loss

+Consider a fixed number of Queens, $q$.
+A sequence of $q$-configurations $(\C_n)$ maps each $n$ to a $q$-configuration, where $\C_n\subset \B_n$.
+A sequence of $q$-configurations has {\em bounded internal loss} if there is a constant $\mu$ such that, for all $n$, $\inl(\C_n)\le \mu$.
+A fixed configuration $C$ has {\em bounded internal loss}, if the sequence $(\C_n)$ has bounded internal loss and where, for all $n$, $\C_n=\C$.

-For example, the rightmost configurations in Figure~\ref{fig:4Qs} have attacking numbers and internal loss as in Figure~\ref{fig:loss}.
-For any given non-attacking configuration, the range of overlaps on the cover is bounded.
-Hence, internal loss for non-attacking configurations does not depend on $n$, for modestly large $n$.
-If this is the case we might drop the ``$n$'' and write simply $\inl(\C)$.
+We will prove in Lemma~\ref{lem:nonattackboundedinloss} that a fixed Queen configuration has bounded internal loss if and only if it is a non-attacking configuration.
+Hence, we will show that the internal loss for non-attacking configurations does not depend on $n$, for modestly large $n$.
+In this study, we will usually assume that the board size is sufficiently large, so that the internal loss does not depend on $n$.
+If this is the case we may drop the ``$n$'' and write simply $\inl(\C)$.

+In the following lemma and throughout the paper, we use the Chebyshev metric to measure distances on the board.
+The Chebyshev metric measures the maximum difference in any coordinate between two points; $d((x,y),(z,w))=\max\{|x-z|,|y-w|\}$.
+For example the Chebyshev distance of a point $(x,y)\in \mathbb{Z}^2$ to the central square $(0,0)$ is $d(x,y)=\max\{|x|,|y|\}$.

+\begin{lem}[Non-attacking Bounded Internal Loss] A fixed $q$-configuration $\C$ has bounded internal loss if and only if it is non-attacking. \end{lem} \begin{proof} We will first consider a fixed configuration $\C$ that contains a pair of attacking Queens.
+As the board size increases, the common attacking line between this Queen pair extends across any newly added border.
+Consequently, the number of doubly covered squares grows without bound, and hence the internal loss of $\C$ is unbounded.

+For the converse, suppose that $\C$ is non-attacking.
+Since $\C$ is fixed, all Queens lie within some finite distance $\alpha$ of the origin, where $\alpha = \max_{(x,y)\in \C}d(x,y)$.
+Consider the boundary case where two extremal Queens lie at distance $\alpha$ from the origin, with internal distance $2\alpha$ between them.
+The diagonal attacking line from one Queen intersects an orthogonal line from the other Queen at a distance at most $3\alpha$, as shown in Figure~\ref{fig:nonattackingboundedloss}.
+Therefore if we set the `radius' $\rho = 3\alpha+1$, then for every $(x,y)\in \B_n$ with $d(x,y)>\rho$, we have $a_\C(x,y)\le 1$. \end{proof}

+Sometimes it is useful to distinguish between a Queen configuration, which assumes a given placement on some game board, and the observed (internal) pattern of the Queens.
+The term ``configuration'' refers to a given placement of the Queens on a fixed board, but the term ``pattern'' refers to the internal distances of the Queens, with the specific placement not fixed.

+Next, let us study how the positioning of a single Queen on the board influences its coverage.
+In particular, a Queen placed closer to the center of the board typically covers more squares. \begin{obs} A central single Queen on $\B_n$ covers $n+3(n-1)=4n-3$ squares, if $n$ is odd, and otherwise, if $n$ is even, she covers $n+2(n-1)+n-2=4n-4$ squares, since one diagonal is shorter. \end{obs}

+Intuitively, as a Queen is placed further from the center, the number of covered squares decreases.
+To quantify this reduction, we define the notion of {\em centralized loss} by using the Chebyshev metric.

+\begin{defi}[Centralized Loss] Consider a single Queen $Q\in \B_n$.
+Its centralized loss, $\cl(Q)$, is zero (one) if $Q$ is centrally placed on a board of odd (even) size.
+The centralized loss increases by two for each unit increase of Chebyshev-distance from a center square as seen in Figure~\ref{fig:centralizedLoss}.
+Let $\cl(\C)=\sum_{Q\in \C} \cl(Q)$ be the centralized loss of a configuration $\C$. \end{defi} A fixed Queen configuration is {\em centralized} if it minimizes the centralized loss with respect to any translation of the given Queen pattern.
+See Section~\ref{sec:app} for computational evidence and visualizations.